hiso-nz/nzhts/IG publisher validation/Data standards workshop guidance/Overview.md

 This track will provide:
 - a very brief overview of the FHIR terminology ecosystem (below on this page)
-- an example IG to update to get validation working using an authoritative server as an exercise.
-Link:
+- an example IG to update to get validation working using an authoritative server as an exercise (see exercise section below)
-- a working example (solution).
-Link:
+- a working example (solution also below)

 ## The FHIR Terminology Ecosystem Framework